plinss/acmebot/README.md

 The defalt value is 'false' (master mode).
 The master will obtain authorizations and issue certificates, a slave will not attempt to obtain authorizations but can issue certificates.
+* 'log_level' specifies the amount of information written into the log file.
+Possible values are 'null', 'normal', 'debug', and 'verbose'.
+'debug' and 'verbose' setting correlate to the '--debug' and '--verbose' command-line options.
 * 'key_size' specifies the size (in bits) for RSA private keys.
 The default value is '4096'.
 RSA certificates can be turned off by setting this value to '0' or 'null'.